The best hotels in Kingstown

 The sweet spot is May.
 Dry season has just ended, the worst of the rain hasn't arrived yet, and hotel rates are back at base level across the board.
 You'll pay $55-150/night for properties that charge $99-220/night in peak season.
 And the island is noticeably less crowded.

-Kingstown's best neighborhoods
+Kingstown's best hotel regions

 Kingstown's neighborhoods feel worlds apart even when they're 10 minutes by foot.
 Start with Kingstown Park if you want calm, green streets with actual character.
 Bay Street is for people who want the harbour action right outside their door.